E-commerce SEO Guide for BeginnersOrhun Karadag

 4) Technical SEO

-The technical part of the e-commerce SEO is about identifying and fixing crawling and indexing issues on your website.
-Ensure that Robots.txt and Sitemap setup correctly.
+The technical part of e-commerce SEO is about identifying and fixing crawling and indexing issues on your website.
+Ensure that Robots.txt and Sitemap set up correctly.
 Check all HTTP response codes and redirects are working well.
-You can our detailed technical SEO guide.
 In order to identify errors on your website, you can use tools such as Screaming Frog.